RomainDereu/Romagnetics_FS-404/README.md

 2. Download the [Arduino IDE at the following link](https://www.arduino.cc/en/software/)
 3. Deconnect the 9V and MIDI ports and connect the Romagnetics FS-404 to your computer via USB.
    (Do not use a USBC to USBC cable.
 If needed, use two USB C to USB A cables connected together).
-4. If the board doesn't open in the Arduino IDE, please click on the boards manager and
+4. If the board doesn't open in the Arduino IDE, please click on the boards manager and add the LGT8fx Boards addon.

 ![Schematics](/04_Other/Readme_pictures/Update_board.PNG)

 5. Click on upload and confirm that the pedal has been updated correctly in the output tab.
 6. Disconnect the pedal to reboot the firmware.